-Medi-Cal recovery could wipe out a persons estate (home value & cash) leaving the children/spouse/family very little or no inheritance.
-You must contact an Elder Law attorney for proper qualification and planning in order to receive Medi-Cal benefits and protect assets (your home & cash) from recovery.
-Legal costs are minimal when compared to losing all the equity in your home from recovery.
-If you are currently in a nursing home or will be entering a nursing home in the future, it is important to immediately contact an Elder Law attorney.
+Medi-Cal recovery could wipe out a person’s estate (home value and cash) leaving the children/spouse/family little or no inheritance.
+You must contact an elder law attorney for proper qualification and planning in order to receive Medi-Cal benefits and protect assets (your home and cash) from recovery.
+Legal costs are minimal when compared to losing the equity in your home.
+If you are currently in a nursing home or will be entering a nursing home in the future, it is important to immediately contact an elder law attorney.
 Only proper legal planning sets up children/spouse/family to inherit your assets and eliminate asset loss due to recovery (lien on home or cash).
-An Elder Law attorney can prepare documents that protect your assets and have the nursing home cost paid for by the State of California, i.e. Medi-Cal, instead of you using your hard earned money to pay for a nursing home.
+An elder law attorney can prepare documents that protect your assets and have the nursing home cost paid for by the state, i.e. Medi-Cal, instead of you using your hard-earned money to pay for a nursing home.

-A. Elder Law attorneys concentrate on the special needs of older persons and people with disabilities.
-Their special expertise is targeted at protecting the autonomy, quality of life, and financial security of seniors as they age.
+A. Elder law attorneys concentrate on the unique needs of the elderly and people with disabilities.
+Their focus is to protect the autonomy, quality of life and financial security of seniors as they age.

 - Qualifying for Medi-Cal.